HL7/fhir-saner/fsh/ig-data/input/pagecontent/transaction-1.md

 specifications, or other formats such as CSV which might be easier for clients to present or use).
-Servers should support other commonly used expressions representing JSON or XML outputs without complaint, including those specified in prior releases (e.g., the DSTU2 application/xml+fhir or application/json+fhir types that have since changed in R4). \[Ed.
-Note: We may want to consider requiring support for simplified forms of json and xml.
+Servers should support other commonly used expressions representing JSON or XML outputs without complaint, including those specified in prior releases (e.g., the DSTU2 application/xml+fhir or application/json+fhir types that have since changed in R4).
-Most servers handle this well, and it's less for a developer to remember or mess up.
-If you've spent a day tracking down a problem with application/xml, you'll understand].

 </div>